President’s Club: how to set up a unique incentive program

 What are some gift ideas for President’s Club?

 The possibilities are endless when it comes to rewarding your high performers.
-Whether you choose something physical like sales awards or keep it simple and low budget with a recognition newsletter, so long as you put intention and thought into it, any reward will be appreciated.
+Whether you choose something physical like sales trophies or keep it simple and low budget with a recognition newsletter, so long as you put intention and thought into it, any reward will be appreciated.

 Plaques may be the most time-tested tradition for President’s Club awards.
 Hang them on the wall, display them on a windowsill, or even create a unique, functional plaque design that employees can interact with on their desktop.